Functional analytic methods for discrete approximations of subwavelength resonator systems: Applications of the generalised capacitance matrix

 where $k_\mathrm{r}=\omega/v_\mathrm{r}$ and $v_\mathrm{r}$ is the wave speed inside the resonators.
 The idea is to replace the defected resonator with an unperturbed resonator, along with fictitious sources which are designed to make the new problem equivalent to the original.
 More precisely, we consider the problem

 where $f,g$ are the source terms and $\chi_{\p D}$ is, as usual, the characteristic function of $\p D$.
 Note that \eqref{eq:scattering_fictitious} is posed on the periodic geometry $\Dc$, and that the non-zero sources are present only on the boundary of the central resonator $D$.
+Note also that since we are in the fully-periodic case ($d=d_l)$, we do not assume any radiation condition in \eqref{eq:scattering_defect} and \eqref{eq:scattering_fictitious}.
 We seek solutions $u$ of \eqref{eq:scattering_defect} and $\widetilde u$ of \eqref{eq:scattering_fictitious} for $\omega$ inside the band gap of the periodic problem.
 Inside the unit cell $Y$, we can represent the solution $\widetilde u$ as

 where $H$ satisfies the homogeneous equation $\Delta H + k^2H = 0$ in $Y$.
 Using this approach, we can explicitly compute $f,g$ in terms of $\psi,\phi$ so that $\widetilde u$ coincides with $u$ in $Y\setminus \left(D\cap D_d\right)$. \begin{lemma} The density pair $(\psi,\phi)$ and the effective sources $(f,g)$ satisfy the following relation